SideStore/SideStore/README.md

 SideStore is a alternative to Altstore and is a sandboxed iOS application like Altstore.
 The SideStore app target contains the vast majority of AltStore's functionality, including all the logic for downloading and updating apps through SideStore.

 ### Netmuxd
 Netmuxd is a program that replaces Usbmuxd to be able to connect over a VPN reliably.
-It is coded in rust language and is a fully open source program that you can use.
+It is programmed in the Rust programming language and it is open source.
+You can set Netmuxd to be a hyper link like Netmuxd: [Netmuxd](https://github.com/jkcoxson/netmuxd)

 ### Roxas
 Roxas is Riley Testuts internal framework from Altstore used across many of their iOS projects, developed to simplify a variety of common tasks used in iOS development.
 For more info, check the [Roxas repo](https://github.com/rileytestut/roxas).